TheAcharya/MarkerData-Website/docs/faq.md

 3. In each sub folders, you will find the `*.csv` file with the accompanying images auto named.
 4. You can import the `*.csv` to any application that accepts it.

-## What is the appropriate workflow for naming VFX IDs?
+## What constitutes an optimal procedural methodology for the nomenclature of Visual Effects Identification (VFX IDs) within a workflow?

 Every project is different.
 But you can utilise this basic example.